Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: The Hoare and Smyth power constructions

 \subsection{The Smyth power construction}

-Xu et al. proved that for a well-filtered space $X$, $\Sigma \mathcal Q(X)$ is still well-filtered \cite{Xu}, which indicates that for each well-filtered dcpo $L$, $\mathcal Q(L)$ with the Scott topology is well-filtered, that is, $\mathcal Q(L)$ is an object in $\mathbf{WF}$.
-This fact makes us give a rational Smyth power construction.
+Xu et al. proved that for a well-filtered space $X$, $\Sigma \mathcal Q(X)$ remains well-filtered \cite[Theorem 6.5]{Xu}, which indicates that for each well-filtered dcpo $L$, $\mathcal Q(L)$ with the Scott topology is well-filtered, that is, $\mathcal Q(L)$ is an object in $\mathbf{WF}$.
+This fact gives us a well-defined Smyth power construction.

-\begin{definition} The \emph{Smyth power construction} for a well-filtered dcpo is the set of all nonempty Scott compact saturated subsets ordered by the reverse inclusion. \end{definition}
+\begin{definition} The \emph{Smyth power construction} for a well-filtered dcpo $L$ is the set $\mathcal Q(L)$ of all Scott compact saturated subsets ordered by reverse inclusion. \end{definition}